 The tanning process exists to make something organic, inorganic.
 Chemicals like formaldehyde, arsenic and chromium – which are found in 90% of leather around the world, not only impact the composition of leather, but are extremely harmful to the health of our planet, tannery workers, and surrounding communities.

 Did you know that environmental calculations have shown that it would actually be better for the planet if we sent raw animal skins from slaughterhouses to naturally decompose, than if we tannned them into leather?
-Not only would this mean less emissions, but less profit going to slaughterhouses, weakening a system which is inherently unsustainable.
+Not only would this mean fewer emissions, but also less profit going to slaughterhouses, weakening a system which is inherently unsustainable.

 False claim #3: Leather is better for the environment to produce, compared to vegan alternatives